octobercms/docs/plugin-registration.md

     }

 When you register the back-end navigation you can use [localization strings](localization) for the `label` values.
 Back-end navigation can also be controlled by the `permissions` values and correspond to defined [back-end user permissions](../backend/users).

-<a name="mail-templates" class="anchor" href="#mail-templates"></a>
-## Mail templates

-Mail views can be registered as templates that are automatically generated in the back-end for customization.
-Mail templates can be customized via the *Settings > Mail templates* menu.
-The templates can be registered by overriding the `registerMailTemplates()` method of the [Plugin registration class](#registration-file).
-The method should return an array where the key is the mail view name as described in the [sending mail messages](mail) article, and the value gives a brief description about what the mail template is used for.

-    public function registerMailTemplates()
-    {
-        return [
-            'rainlab.user::mail.activate' => 'Activation mail sent to new users.', 'rainlab.user::mail.restore'  => 'Password reset instructions for front-end users.', ];
-    }

 <a name="scheduled-tasks" class="anchor" href="#scheduled-tasks"></a>
 ## Scheduled tasks